Minimally Invasive Spine Surgery (MIS)

-Newer areas for minimally invasive techniques include the fusion of two vertebrae together and expanding endoscopic procedures (meaning: the surgery is performed through little holes in the skin as opposed to a larger incision).
-The field of minimally invasive spine surgery is growing rapidly and the overall trend is toward more minimally invasive techniques and new procedures.
+MIS techniques include the fusion of two vertebrae together and expanding endoscopic procedures.
+This means the surgery is performed through little holes in the skin as opposed to a larger incision.

 Benefits of Minimally Invasive Spine Surgery

-To make your recovery easier, prepare your home for life after surgery.
-Arrange for someone to help you at home after surgery.
-You’ll most likely be told not to eat or drink the night before the surgery.
+To make your recovery easier, prepare your home for life after surgery and arrange for someone to assist you.

 After the operation, you may experience pain at the site of the surgery.
 Your surgeon may prescribe pain or anti-inflammatory medication.
 Take it as directed.